Skip to content

 Visit the Whitelady Waterfall

-This 30-metre high cascade is a spectacular sight and makes for a great photo opportunity.
+This 30-metre cascade is a spectacular sight and makes for a great photo opportunity.
 It formed when the River Lyd captured the headwaters of the River Burn, the Lyd’s greater strength meant that it could erode the bottom of the gorge faster than the River Burn, resulting in the huge difference in height you see today.

 Stop off at the bird hide

-Admiring the view from the suspension bridge at Lydford Gorge, Devon | © National Trust Images/Hilary Daniel
+Watching the birds from the bird hide at Lydford Gorge, Devon | © National Trust/Dianne Giles

 Spot wildlife